mikedotalmond/tri/README.md

 can i see?
 ---
-In the <a href="http://mikedotalmond.co.uk/wp-content/uploads/2012/11/tri/" title="tri" target="_blank">example / test</a>
- project the position and colour of 23549 triangles (about 71K vertices) are modified every frame on the CPU.
+In the example/test project the position and colour of 23549 triangles (about 71K vertices) are modified every frame on the CPU.
 There are no textures in use, only vertex colours being set and moified.

 There's also a little vertex shader action going on.
 Just because... and, I like HxSL.